Sawyer-Powell/product-ingestion-demo/README.md

     generation tools.

-    When data teams and customers are provided with endpoints to query data out of this service, the system's `OpenAPI` schema will always be up to date with its internal data structures.
+    When data teams and customers are provided with endpoints to query data out of this service, the system's `OpenAPI` schema will always provide up to date documentation on how to interface with the system.

 3. Internal ETL pipeline built around the generator pattern